licensezero/licensezero-private-license/terms.md

 ## Maintenance

-The _User_ may sublicense others to maintain the larger application, but not to use the _Licensed Contributions_ in new or different ways in that application, or to develop larger applications of their own.
+The _Company_ may sublicense others to maintain the larger application, but not to use the _Licensed Contributions_ in new or different ways in that application, or to develop larger applications of their own.

 ## Purpose

-The purpose of [Value](#value) and [Maintenance](#maintenance) is to prevent the _User_ from sublicensing others who should buy their own private licenses.
+The purpose of [Value](#value) and [Maintenance](#maintenance) is to prevent the _Company_ from sublicensing others who should buy their own private licenses.

 ## Terms